 Model evaluation criteria included changes to the negative-log likelihood, model adherence to biological principles and assumptions, the relative sizes of the negative-log likelihood components, how well the model fits to the survey indices, the survey and fishery length composition, and conditional age-at-length data, reasonable curves for fishery and survey selectivity, retrospective pattern, and model behavior during sensitivity analyses.

 In this update assessment the majority of model diagnostics and sensitivities that are normally contained within a full assessment are not provided.
-However, we note that in the current model these diagnostics and sensitivities quantitatively provide indistinguishable results from the most recent accepted Model 24.0.
+However, we note that in the current model these diagnostics and sensitivities quantitatively provide indistinguishable results from the most recently accepted Model 24.0.
 These results will be included in the next full assessment when alternative models are explored and recommended for use.
 For Model 24.0 updated with data through 2025 the likelihoods appear well defined with the gradient of the objective function at less than 1e-5 (the final gradient was 6.45e-6).

-Overall, Model 24.0 results in reasonable fits to the data, estimates biologically plausible parameters with reasonable amounts of uncertainty (Table 2.6), and produces consistent patterns in abundance compared to previous assessments (Fig. 2.8 and 2.9).
-On the whole, Model 24.0 fits the AFSC bottom trawl and longline survey indices reasonably well (Fig. 2.10).
+Overall, Model 24.0 resulted in reasonable fits to the data, estimated biologically plausible parameters with reasonable amounts of uncertainty (Table 2.6), and produced consistent patterns in abundance compared to previous assessments (Fig. 2.8 and 2.9).
+On the whole, Model 24.0 fit the AFSC bottom trawl and longline survey indices reasonably well (Fig. 2.10).
 However, positive residuals have persisted in the fit to the longline survey since 2018 and the model does not fit the 2025 increase in bottom trawl survey abundance.
-The aggregated fit from Model 24.0 to the fishery length composition data and one-step-ahead residuals do not indicate any serious model misspecification, although, there are a few outlier residuals that result in the fit to each fleet (Fig. 2.11).
+The aggregated fit from Model 24.0 to the fishery length composition data and one-step-ahead residuals do not indicate any serious model misspecification;however, there are a few outlier residuals that result in the fit to each fleet (Fig. 2.11).
 Model 24.0 fits well to the survey length composition data in aggregate, while there are some outliers present in the one-step ahead residuals (Fig. 2.12).
 The standard SS3 plots, which contain additional results, can be found at the link provided in the Executive Summary section of this document

 Overall, Model 24.0 yields reasonable results and we continue to use it to recommend the 2026 ABC and OFL.